Pega88/chainlink-smart-marketing-campaigns/README.md

 **Multiple websites**

 Currently the Custom Adapter is linked to my own BigQuery dataset for the website of my company (https://fourcast.io), because that's the Google Analytics and BigQuery data I had access to.
 When put into production, every customer will have its own BigQuery datasets which should be reflected in the Bridge and Smart Contract.
 For **security** this is an ideal scenario.
 Having only access to a view limits the options and makes it impossible for any SQL-injection-like operation to modify any data (there's only view access, no write access).

+**Better validation**

+Currently, anyone can trigger new visits as shown in the demo video, by opening new requests to the website.
+This is problem domain in itself and many solutions exist to filter out these fraudulent visits, which could allow fake traffic to attribute as real traffic.
+One of the simplest solutions would be to conduct campaigns that focus on new user registrations, in which case a unique client id can be added as a [custom dimension](https://support.google.com/analytics/answer/2709829?hl=en) only on pages that are accessible for logged in users.
+This is a simplification of a solution and is a broad topic of discussion in the marketing & ad:tech ecosystem.

 **Integration**